 Drizzle a large saucepan with olive oil and add aromatics, such as chopped garlic and onion, and fresh herbs, such as basil and rosemary, to flavor the wahoo.

-Heat the liquid on the stove to 155 degrees Fahrenheit.
-Use a food thermometer to make sure you get it to the right temperature.
+Heat the liquid on the stove to 155 F. Use a food thermometer to make sure you get it to the right temperature.

 Drizzle olive oil onto the wahoo fillets and season with salt and pepper.
 Add an optional squeeze of lemon juice to brighten the flavor.
 You can also marinade them.